 Sage green is gentle and calming.
 It blends with nature and has become a popular choice for eco-conscious designs.
 It can appear washed out in very bright light, but paired with warm wood tones or cream accents, it feels inviting and modern.

-Tips for Selecting the Right Shade and Finish
+How to Select the Perfect Shade and Finish

 If you need help selecting the right shade and finish, these tips are for you.